-The House from an 1890s postcard
+The entrance facade from an 1890s postcard

-Rear and Side Facades
+Rear and side facades

 The Adam Bridge

-Tree in the Grounds
+Tree in the park

 Built / Designed For: 5th Earl of Dumfries

 Collections: The Jacopo Bassano canvas of "Laban and His Flock" was purchased by the 5th Earl of Dumfries in 1756 and is the only Venetian Renaissance painting in a Scottish house that remains where it was in the 18th century.
-Dumfries contains one of the finest collections of Chippendale furniture in the world, the majority of which has survived unaltered since the mid-18th century, when it was made for the House.
+Dumfries contains one of the finest collections of Chippendale furniture in the world, the majority of which has survived unaltered since the mid-18th century, when it was made for the house.
 Dumfries' collection of Chippendale represents the largest group of the cabinetmaker's documented Rococo furniture in private hands.
 The collection also contains important furniture by two of Chippendale's Edinburgh contemporaries, William Mathie and Alexander Peter.
-A fine set of Gobelins tapestries, given by Louis XIV to the Earl of Stair while he was ambassador to France, are still in place in Dumfries.
+A fine set of Gobelins tapestries, given by Louis XIV to the 2nd Earl of Stair while he was ambassador to France, are still in place in Dumfries.
 The Philadelphia Museum of Art has had in its collection since 1943 a hall lantern commissioned by the 5th Earl of Dumfries for Dumfries House; the brass lantern of 1759 incorporates the Dumfries family's device of a wyvern.
 (We are grateful to Donna Corbin of the Philadelphia Museum of Art for this information on the Dumfries House lantern).
-Though it never occurred, there was scheduled a two-day auction of the contents of Dumfries to be held by Christie's on July 12 & 13, 2007, which was estimated to bring £17 million.
-The auction did not occur because of the rescue of the House by HRH Prince Charles (the Christie's auction catalogs are now extremely rare and very collectible in their own right).
+Though it never occurred, there was scheduled a two-day auction of the contents of Dumfries to be held by Christie's on July 12 and 13, 2007, which was estimated to bring £17 million.
+The auction did not occur because of the 2007 last-minute rescue of the house by Charles, The Prince of Wales (the Christie's auction catalogs are now extremely rare and very collectible in their own right).

 Architect: John Peter Deering (Gandy)